Born: 12 October 1980 (London, England)

 Ledley was handed his debut at Liverpool in May, 1999, but only a handful of opportunities arrived over the next two years.
 Indeed, it wasn’t until the final day of the 1999/2000 season that he was given the chance to make his bow in front of the Spurs faithful at the Lane.

 Sunderland were visiting that day and, armed with Golden Boot winner Kevin Phillips and 6ft 4in strike partner Niall Quinn, they were in the hunt for a European place.
 That did not faze a then 20-year-old Ledley, however, as he demonstrated maturity beyond his years - we ran out 3-1 winners.

 It took only took four more appearances for us to see his first goal in a Spurs shirt – a strike which, until recently, was the fastest goal ever scored in the Premier League’s history, with just 9.82 seconds on the clock at Bradford City.

 Now a regular, the arrival of Martin Jol in 2004 saw Ledley begin to reach the peak of his potential.
 Partnered by Noureddine Naybet and then Michael Dawson, we started to build the foundations of a team that would move up the table and begin to challenge for the Champions League places.

 Ledley was named captain in 2005 - a role he proudly held until his retirement - and lifted a trophy with Robbie Keane at Wembley after our League Cup triumph of 2008.
-After leading us into the Champions League, he was selected for England’s World Cup squad in 2010, but injury struck in South Africa and were beginning to take their toll.
+After leading us into the Champions League, he was selected for England’s World Cup squad in 2010, but injury struck in South Africa and those issues were beginning to take their toll.
 He made only nine appearances in 2010/11 and after struggling towards the end of the 2011/12 campaign, decided to call it a day.